jikaichao/learngit/readme.txt

-Git is a distributed version control system git is free software distributed under the GPL git has a mutable index called stage create to a new branch is quick AND simple.
+Git is a distributed version control system git is free software distributed under the GPL git has a mutable index called stage create to a new branch is quick & simple.